BUEC500C1/news-analyzer-nikhilgu99/README.md

 ### Text NLP Analysis - Procedure Based API

 - User Story: A user can upload text and run Neural Language Processing (NLP) analysis on it to get certain types of information about the text.
-(Current stub based off of Google NLP API)
+I chose the IBM Watson Cloud NLP API.
 - Operations:
+    - getEntities("*text*") - Perform entity analysis on text, return a string stating analysis results
     - getSentiment("*text*") - Perform sentiment analysis on text, return a string stating analysis results
-    - getEntities("*text*") - Perform entity analysis on text, return a string stating analysis results
     - getEntitySentiment("*text*") - Perform both entity and sentiment analysis on text, return a string stating analysis results
     - getClassification("*text*") - Perform content classification by topic, return a string stating analysis results